 The Kensington and Chelsea Compact is a written agreement between the public sector and the voluntary and community sector which strengthens working relations between the sectors.
 The Compact is relevant to all voluntary and community groups working in the Royal Borough, not just those funded by the local public sector.

-We want local voluntary and community groups to sign up to the Kensington and Chelsea Compact to show that they support its commitments and principles.
+We ask local voluntary and community groups to sign up to the Kensington and Chelsea Compact to show that they support its commitments and principles.

 Sign up using our online form to submit a few details about your organisation.

-Current Consultation on Rent Levels for Voluntary Organisations Occupying Council Properties Proposal
+Rent Levels for Voluntary Organisations Occupying Council Properties Policy

-The Royal Borough of Kensington and Chelsea Council is proposing introducing some changes to the way in which rent levels are set for voluntary organisations that are in receipt of Council grants or contracts and occupying Council owned property.
+The Royal Borough of Kensington and Chelsea Council has now accepted a policy introducing some changes to the way in which rent levels are set for voluntary organisations that are in receipt of Council grants or contracts and occupying Council owned property.

 The Volunary Sector Property Subsidy Policy sets out the revised approach.

-The key point is that, in a few months time, the Council is minded to move to a position of charging market rents; and that if this leads to an increase in an organisations’ rent then its grant or contract from the Council will be increased accordingly, so that the rent increase is cost neutral to the organisation and income-neutral to the Council.
+This policy outlines that the Council is to charge market rents to voluntary sector organisations from their next rent review; and that if this leads to an increase in an organisations’ rent that is supported by a grant or contract from the Council then its grant or contract will be increased accordingly, so that the rent increase is cost neutral to the organisation and income-neutral to the Council.

 The reason behind this proposed policy is to make the rental policy clearer, more consistent and as a result fairer to all voluntary organisations.